micmejia/bible-dump/NKJV/Genesis/Gen 37.md

 ###### 1
-Now Jacob dwelt in the land where his father was a [^a]stranger, in the land of Canaan.
+Now Jacob dwelt in the land where his father was a stranger, in the land of Canaan.

 ###### 2
 This _is_ the history of Jacob.
 Joseph, _being_ seventeen years old, was feeding the flock with his brothers.
 And the lad _was_ with the sons of Bilhah and the sons of Zilpah, his father's wives; and Joseph brought a bad report of them to his father.